gephi/graphstore/README.md

 ## Dependencies

-GraphStore depends on FastUtil >= 6.0, Colt 1.2.0 and Joda-Time 2.2.
+GraphStore depends on FastUtil >= 6.0 and Colt 1.2.0.

 For a complete list of dependencies, consult the `pom.xml` file.